EOSIO/eos/docs/10_utilities/fill-queue/index.md

 ## Overview

 Fill-Queue is an application derived from [history-tools](https://developers.eos.io/welcome/v2.1/tools/history-tools/history-tools/).
 It has to be configured to connect to a state-history enabled `EOSIO` node, from which it reads the blocks, filters the desired contracts’ actions and publishes messages to a queue.
-Fill-Queue uses the RabbitMQ implementation of the  Advanced Message Queuing Protocol (AMQP).
+Fill-Queue uses Advanced Message Queuing Protocol (AMQP) to connect to Message Queue.
+So far Fill-Queue was tested with RabbitMQ only.

 To build and install the Fill-Queue application please follow the instructions outlined in the [How-To Setup And User Fill-Queue](./fill-queue-how-to).